Local and Sustainable Food

 - In 2007 the council committed to support the city’s aspiration to achieve Fairtrade city status.

 - Via Amey 75% of fresh produce and 40% of meat is from East Anglia.

 - There are 1,450 allotments in the city and 93% are occupied.

 - The area’s agri-food industry generates around £2 billion of food-related trade.

 - Britain’s supermarkets generate 300,000 tonnes of food waste every year.

-- Achieve Fairtrade city status.
+- Achieve and maintain Fairtrade city status.

 BBC-Health:Nutrition - A good diet is central to overall good health, but do you know the best foods to include in your meals, and those best avoided?
 This website looks at the facts, to help you make realistic, informed choices.

 British Heart Foundation - Provides fantastic, practical advise about living a more active and healthy lifestyle.

 British Nutrition Foundation - Provides nutrition information for teachers, health professionals, scientists, and general public.
 Publications, conferences and educational resources.